Stereotypes of Irish people: Red hair

 The mischievous red-headed leprechaun is an Irish stereotype.

 The Irish are often stereotyped as possessing red hair.
-Ireland has the highest amount of naturally occurring red hair at 10%.
+Ireland has the second highest percentage of naturally occurring red hair at 10%, behind Scotland.
 Furthermore, it is estimated that 46% of Ireland's population carries MC1R, the gene responsible for producing red hair.
 County Cork is home to the annual Irish Redhead Convention.

 Having red hair is its own stereotype, and it is associated with undesirable behaviors, such as anger and being mischievous, "like a redheaded leprechaun".

 Black Irish

 The Black Irish – not Irish people of African descent, but white people of Irish ancestry who had black or dark hair, or an appearance similar to people from the ethnic groups indigenous to the land around the Mediterranean Sea – have been stereotyped as being especially prone to fighting.
 The appearance was also associated with anti-Black racial ridicule.
-Most Irish people today have dark brown or black hair, it's most often paired with blue or green eyes.
+Most Irish people today have dark brown or black hair, which is most often paired with blue or green eyes.